logo

 The first two diagrams show Partial Drop-D: the first using a regular Shubb capo; the next using the "dedicated" Shubb C8B capo, designed specifically as a "Drop-D capo.

-The next two diagrams show two applications of the Shubb partial capo (Shubb model C7B): Partial DADGAD and Partial G.
+The next two diagrams show the Shubb partial capo (Shubb model C7B) used for Partial DADGAD and Partial G.

-Then there's the sawed-off approach, where you sacrifice a perfectly good Shubb capo under a hack saw -- just takes a couple of minutes.
+Then there's a wonderful sawed-off approach, where you sacrifice a perfectly good Shubb capo under a hacksaw -- just takes a couple of minutes.
 The result is a Four-string partial DADGAD capo, which provides a dramatically increased DADGAD effect -- the bottom four strings behave exactly like DADGAD!
+It's worth the trouble, and to date I've never seen a four string partial capo for sale, although you can achieve this effect and MANY other possibilities with a non-contiguous capo like the Spider Capo.

 At first, when capoed to partial Drop-D, I was unable to fully comprehend my guitar's new behavior.
 Fortunately most of the surprises were pleasant, and I easily worked around the intermittent confusion.